 Clearing place: next steps

-Find out the next steps, including getting your CAS number, finding accommodation, applying for funding, and getting disability support.
+Find out the next steps once you have a Clearing place at Bristol, including finding accommodation, applying for funding, getting your CAS number and arranging disability support.

 Accommodation